Bit Dimensions and Definitions

 Material

-I did take a course in Metallurgy a long time ago but nowadays the nuances of the metal blend escape me.
+I took a course in metallurgy a long time ago, but nowadays the nuances of the metal blend escape me.

 HSS